A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: The Littlewood--Offord Theorem

-The following definition quantifies the `sufficiently random' terms from the previous subsection by measuring how far the distribution of the values of a vector are from a given (expected) distribution.
+The following definition quantifies the `sufficiently random' terms from the previous subsection by measuring how far the distribution of the values of a vector is from a given (expected) distribution.

 \begin{definition}[Balanced vectors] Let $\mathcal{D}=(\Omega,p)$ be a discrete probability space.
 Fix $\gamma \in (0,1)$.
 Let $U$ be the finite universe set and let $X \subseteq U$.
 A mapping (or a vector) $v\in\Omega^U$ is \emph{$\gamma$-$\mathcal{D}$ balanced for $X$} if for all $\omega\in\Omega$ it holds that